 - The veteran must have served in the military for one day while at war.

 - They must have served in the military for 90 days.

 - They must have received better than a dishonorable discharge.

 - They must be homebound (meaning that the veteran or veteran's widow/widower essentially requires full-time care and cannot leave home without assistance).

-- The veteran or the widow must need assistance with activities of daily living.
+- The veteran or the surviving spouse must need assistance with activities of daily living.

 Affordable Veterans Benefits Planning

-We understand the difficult financial situation that veterans and their widows face.
-Attorney-CPA Stephen J. Livens and our team have more than 20 years of experience, and we are in this business to help you.
+We understand the difficult financial situation that veterans and their surviving spouses face.
+Attorney-CPA Stephen J. Livens and our team have more than 20 years of experience, and we are here to help you.
 There are no hidden fees.
 We charge a flat fee for all of our services.

-Many applications are turned down for Veterans Aid and Attendance because (a) income exceeds the maximum, (b) their assets exceed the threshold or (c) the applicant or caregiver filled out the wrong forms or filled out the forms incorrectly.
+Many applications for Veterans Aid and Attendance are turned down because (a) income exceeds the maximum, (b) assets exceed the threshold or (c) the applicant or caregiver filled out the wrong forms or filled out the forms incorrectly.